Board of Trustees 2018-19

 Luke Ritchie, Parent Trustee

 Luke Ritchie’s daughter Sophia is currently in Intermediate School at Logan.
 He and his wife Jayme have been a part of the Logan community for the past six years and could not be happier with Logan’s pragmatic approach to education – teaching in the way kids actually learn best.
 They have been very pleased by Sophia’s development and see that she is well on her way to becoming a true life-long learner.
 They have also been extremely pleased with the deep and nurturing relationships that their daughter has forged with her classmates, teachers, and school administrators.
 Logan has provided their daughter so much more than they expected, and they are thus very enthusiastic about doing what they can to give back to the school.
-Luke is serving his second year on the Logan Board and Chairs the Trusteeship Committee, on which he has served for the past five years.
+Luke is serving his third year on the Logan Board and Chairs the Trusteeship Committee, on which he has served for the past six years.

 Rob Roberts, Community Trustee